-UART-to-Powerline Bridge
+UART-To-1394 Bridge

-Different networking and interconnection technologies must co-exist with each due to different performance requirements, distribution methods, and cost considerations.
+Different networking and interconnection technologies must co-exist due to different performance criteria, distribution methods, and cost considerations.
 A technology bridge successfully connects these disparate technologies together.
-Re-programmability features of an FPGA provide excellent flexibility and reliability for bridging and translating these technologies.
+Reprogrammability features of an FPGA provide excellent flexibility and reliability for bridging and translating these technologies.

-The SpartanTM-II family of FPGAs provide a flexible and programmable architecture of Configurable Logic Blocks (CLBs) surrounded by a perimeter of programmable Input/Output Blocks (IOBs).
+The Spartan-II family of FPGAs provide a flexible and programmable architecture of Configurable Logic Blocks (CLBs) surrounded by a perimeter of programmable Input/Output Blocks (IOBs).
 There are four Delay-Locked Loops (DLLs) for clock management (can be used for customized UART Baud Rate Generator).
 Spartan-II has two columns of block RAM between the CLBs and the IOB columns.
 A powerful hierarchy of versatile routing channels interconnects these functional elements.